Battle of Gettysburg: Battlefield preservation

 Gettysburg National Cemetery and Gettysburg National Military Park are maintained by the U.S. National Park Service as two of the nation's most revered historical landmarks.
 Although Gettysburg is one of the best known of all Civil War battlefields, it too faces threats to its preservation and interpretation.
 Many historically significant locations on the battlefield lie outside the boundaries of Gettysburg National Military Park and are vulnerable to residential or commercial development.

 Some preservation successes have emerged in recent years.
 Two proposals to open a casino at Gettysburg were defeated in 2006 and most recently in 2011, when public pressure forced the Pennsylvania Gaming Control Board to reject the proposed gambling hub at the intersection of Routes 15 and 30, near East Cavalry Field.
 The American Battlefield Trust, formerly the Civil War Trust, also successfully purchased and transferred 95 acre at the former site of the Gettysburg Country Club to the control of the U.S. Department of the Interior in 2011.

 Less than half of the over 11,500 acres on the old Gettysburg Battlefield have been preserved for posterity thus far.
 The American Battlefield Trust and its partners have acquired and preserved 1,242 acres of the battlefield in more than 40 separate transactions from 1997 to mid-2023.
-Some of these acres are now among the 4,998 acre of the Gettysburg National Military Park.
+Some of these acres are now among the 4,998 acre of Gettysburg National Military Park.
 In 2015, the Trust made one of its most important and expensive acquisitions, paying $6 million for a 4 acre parcel that included the stone house that Confederate General Robert E. Lee used as his headquarters during the battle.
 The Trust razed a motel, restaurant and other buildings within the parcel to restore Lee's headquarters and the site to their wartime appearance, adding interpretive signs.
 It opened the site to the public in October 2016.